What Can Birds Eat From the Kitchen?

-Biggest fans: Northern cardinal, gray catbird, gray jay, scarlet tanager.
+Birds that eat bananas: northern cardinal, gray catbird, Canada jay, scarlet tanager.

 Serving suggestion: Remove the peel and cut in half lengthwise.